1.INDIA RELIEF FEATURES

 Islands located in Bay of Bengal:

-40.What are the differences between the Western Ghats and Eastern Ghats?
+A: Difference between Western Ghats and Eastern Ghats

 Western Ghats:

-5.Western Ghats include the, Palani (Tamilnadu), Annamalai and Cardamom (Kerala) hills
+7. These are included the Palani (Tamilnadu), Annamalai and Cardamom (Kerala) hills.

 Eastern Ghats: